- Thrive Remotely

 This isn't a forced corporate retreat with awkward team-building exercises.
 This is real life, enhanced.

-During weekdays, we'll set up at Hatch Coworking (with discounted rates for our group).
+During weekdays, we'll set up FREE at Focus Coworking.
 Evenings and the weekend?
 That's when the magic happens.

 The Asheville vibe